 2) Custom Invoices

 Customizing your invoice is about more than adding your company’s logo to the masthead.
 You’ll also want the flexibility to outline your payment terms, inscribe a custom thank-you note and specify a tax type for your country or region.
+You don’t have to figure out how to create the best and company branded invoice to get started.
+You can use a free invoice template generator to get started and save time.

 3) Invoicing Flexibility